fpco/terraform-aws-foundation/examples/kops-with-vpc/README.md

 ## Environment creation and deployment
 `NOTES`:
   - For usage with `aws-env` have each command below execute in the form `aws-env -p <your-profile> -- <the-command>`.
-  - The word `template` in the snippets below refers to your target environment.
-As an example, `template/env` is provided under the respective directories for reference.
+  - The word `test` in the snippets below refers to your target environment.
+As an example, the `template/` environment is provided under the respective directories for reference.
 Users *should* copy the template to their own environment name and then modify it, rather than use it as it is.
+For example, by executing `cp -r template test` and the setting the `$ENVIRONMENT` in `test/env`.

 ### Part 1: Terraform

 ```
 pushd terraform
-source template/env
+source test/env
 ```

 1. Create the VPC